 Since January 2013 I have been working on the Place-Names of Shropshire, a four-year project funded by the AHRC and involving colleagues at the Institute for Name-Studies and the University of Wales.
 The project will bring to completion the English Place-Name Society county survey of Shropshire, begun by the late Margaret Gelling in the 1960s, with the publication of the final four volumes.

-My research has focused on place-names and landscape history, with particular interest in interdisciplinary approaches.
 My early publications made particular use of archaeological and onomastic evidence to throw light on the early post-Roman period in Britain and the identifiable cultural changes, to examine the potential for these forms of data to be used successfully in conjunction, and to test the basis for existing theories on issues such as place-name chronology.

 I have been a Research Fellow at the Institute for Name-Studies (INS) since 2005, working on two major projects.
 From 2005 to 2008 I was RA on the Beyond the Burghal Hidage project, a collaboration between the INS and UCL Institute of Archaeology, funded by the Leverhulme Trust.
 The aim of this project was to develope a multidisciplinary methodology in order to assess the wider landscape context of Anglo-Saxon civil defensive initiatives.